How to remove public records: an 8-step guide

 - Scams.

-Be sure also to check out our step-by-step guide on how to remove your personal information from the internet to optimize your online privacy.
+Be sure to also check out our step-by-step guide on how to remove your personal information from the internet to optimize your online privacy.

 Know your rights